-Obviously, we will not discuss the basics of Kubernetes and Docker Swarm here, as they are discussed already in previous blogs.
-If you wanted to know “What is Docker” and “What is Kubernetes”, you can read already published blogs on our website.
-First, check the differences between two compiled briefly in a table then we will discuss on each comparison parameter in detail one by one throughout the blog.
+We will not discuss the basics of Kubernetes and Docker Swarm here, as they are discussed already in previous blogs.
+If you want to know “What is Docker” and “What is Kubernetes”, you can read already published blogs on our website.
+First, check the difference between Kubernetes and Docker briefly in a table then we will discuss each comparison parameter in detail one by one throughout the DevOps blog.

 |Comparison Parameters||Kubernetes||Docker Swarm|

 |Installation and Cluster configurations||Installation is little tough but once completed cluster design is stronger||Installation is quite simpler but the cluster is not as strong as Kubernetes.|